alexschimel/Espresso/README.md

 ## Help

+### Documentation

 Head over to the [wiki](https://github.com/alexschimel/Espresso/wiki) for documentation (in progress).

 There is also [a playlist of tutorials on Alex Schimel's Youtube channel](https://youtube.com/playlist?list=PLWo0Tmonl7YAuzV8f2Zr39_zUw-wmLD_H&si=TG0jZskuOc-B-fOH) (in progress).

-If you have any issues, first check the project's [Issues](https://github.com/alexschimel/Espresso/issues) to search for a fix.
-Otherwise, let the authors know by [creating a new issue](https://github.com/alexschimel/Espresso/issues/new).
-Ideally, share the Espresso log to provide insight in the issue.
+### Issues

+If you have any issues you wish to report, please use the [Issues](https://github.com/alexschimel/Espresso/issues) section in priority.
+Search both open and closed issues to see if any applies to your case, and comment if you are experiencing it too.
+[Create a new issue](https://github.com/alexschimel/Espresso/issues/new) if your issue is new.
+Provide as much information as possible and share the Espresso log showing the error.
+Send example of the raw data causing the issue to the [authors](#authors-and-contributors) (send the smallest files possible).

 For more help, contact the [authors](#authors-and-contributors).

+### Feature request

+If you wish to suggest a new feature or enhancement, use the [Issues](https://github.com/alexschimel/Espresso/issues) section.
+Search the current [issues labeled "enhancement"](https://github.com/alexschimel/Espresso/issues?q=label%3Aenhancement) and react or comment to listed features & enhancements you wish to see, in order to improve their visibility.
+Otherwise, create a new issue and apply the "enhancement" label.

 ### Past versions and updates